ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 application's choices rather than statically binding applications to a protocol at compile time.
 The Transport Services system implementations should provide applications with a way to override transport selection and instantiate a specific stack, e.g., to support servers wishing to listen to a specific protocol.
-This specific transport stack choice is discouraged for general use, because it can reduce the portability.
+Such a choice to only permit using a specific transport stack is discouraged for general use, because it can reduce the portability.

 ## Terminology and Notation {#notation}